 GAME OVERVIEW

-In CRESCENDOSM presented by Haas, two competing alliances are invited to score notes, amplify their speaker, harmonize on stage, and take the spotlight before time runs out.
+In REEFSCAPESM two competing alliances are invited to score coral, harvest algae, and attach to the barge before time runs out.
 Alliances earn additional rewards for meeting specific scoring thresholds and for cooperating with their opponents.

 During the first 15 seconds of the match, robots are autonomous.
-Without guidance from their drivers, robots leave their starting zone, score notes in their speaker or amp, and collect and score additional notes.
+Without guidance from their drivers, robots leave their starting zone, score coral on the reef, harvest algae from the reef, and collect and score additional coral.

 ABOUT FIRST